-Generally speaking, long-term care refers to the various services needed to meet the medical and non-medical needs of ill, disabled or elderly individuals who are having difficulty with the activities of daily life, such as dressing, bathing, eating, and taking medications.
-Long-term care needs can drastically alter your life, that of your spouse and/or your family, on both a personal and financial level.
-For that reason, while choosing and planning long-term care is often difficult, it is not a process to be delayed.
+Generally speaking, long-term care refers to the various services needed to meet the medical and non-medical needs of ill, disabled or elderly individuals who may have difficulty with the activities of daily life, such as dressing, bathing, eating and taking medications.
+Long-term care needs can drastically alter your life and that of your spouse and family, on both personal and financial levels.
+For that reason, while choose and planning long-term care is often difficult, it is not a process to be delayed.
 Planning ahead allows you to consider your potential health care needs within a myriad of planning options.
-Avoid waiting until the care is needed or before a crisis occurs.
+Avoid waiting under the care of needed or before a crisis occurs.

-Depending on the nature of your particular circumstances, the care you need, the extent of assets available to you, and where you plan to receive your care, one or more of the following may serve as a method of at least partially financing the cost:
+Depending on the nature of your particular circumstances, the care you require and the extent of assets available to you, one or more of the following may serve as a method of at least partially financing the cost:

 • Family support and care;